Last Updated on: 1st October 2023, 07:50 am

 How To Help Parrots in Hot Weather

-Parrots need more clean, fresh drinking water in the summer months.
+Parrots need more fresh drinking water and moisture-rich food during the summer months.

-Healthy parrots drink little and often, so do not expect to find them drinking constantly.
+Healthy parrots drink little and often, so don’t expect to find them drinking constantly.
 Consider switching to filtered or bottled water if a parrot is disinterested in water.

-Parrots can be fussy, and some dislike the taste of tap water.
-Consider adding electrolytes to its drinking water during hot weather.
-Pedialyte is a popular choice.
+Parrots can be fussy, and some dislike the chlorinated taste of tap water.
+Consider adding electrolytes to its drinking water (like Pedialyte) during hot weather.

-Wild parrots cool off in hot weather by frolicking in the water.
+Wild parrots cool off in hot weather by playing and frolicking in the water.

-You can recreate this experience at home by offering the parrot a bath in room-temperature water.
-The water will evaporate on the parrot’s skin and reduce its body temperature.
+You can recreate this experience at home by offering a parrot a bath in cool water.
+The water will evaporate on the parrot’s skin, reducing its core body temperature.

-Avoid using refrigerated water or putting ice cubes in the water because it could cause shock.
+Avoid refrigerated water or putting ice cubes in it because it could lead to shock.